Vitalii-Mal/tasksapi/README.md

     php bin/console doctrine:fixtures:load
     ```

+## OpenAPI Documentation

+The OpenAPI documentation file is located at `/public/openapi.json`.

 ## Using the API

 This API provides endpoints for managing users and tasks.
 Below is the documentation for the available endpoints: